-Who — I menu plan for Mister Jupiter and I. Two omnivorous adults, he takes leftovers to work for lunch (to #1 save the money, and #2 because we have such amazing dinners).
+Who — I menu plan for Mister Jupiter, myself, and our toddler.
+Two omnivorous adults and one child, he takes leftovers to work for lunch (to #1 save the money, and #2 because we have such amazing dinners).

 What — Menu planning is when you plan meals ahead.
 It’s nice knowing what’s for dinner for the rest of the week.

 When — We make plans on Sunday evenings, and I do the shopping each Monday before dinner.
 Weekly shopping works best for us and the fresh produce.

 Why — Menu planning is the perfect waste reducer.
 We have little to no food waste because I buy ONLY what we need.
 I do make occasional (every three months maybe) pantry-top-off trips, but that’s only when we’re out of white cheddar shells or my favorite fish curry paste.

 Let’s start with the app, Paprika.
 It’s not free, it does cost a few dollars, but it’s worth it.
 I have it on my iPad and I love the custom categories and tags for organization.
 I also use their calendar and grocery list compilation.
 Seamless integration with iCal and Reminders keep me coming back.

 I’m crazy about organizing, so I made categories that made sense to me: Cuisine (African, Brazilian, etc.), Method (stovetop, InstantPot, etc), Protein (Chicken, Pork, etc.), and even bulk ingredient that I won’t use entirely in one recipe (cream cheese, bone broth).
 This may come as a surprise, but in the world of Technical Writing I love indexing.
 So I indexed my recipes to death.